Niphemi00/100-days-of-python-and-go/Readme.md

 By the end of this challenge, I aim to:

-Master Python fundamentals and advanced topics.
+Master Python and go fundamentals and advanced topics.

-Build a portfolio of Python projects.
+Build a portfolio of Python and go projects.

 Prepare for real-world programming challenges.